tiagomonteiro0715/tiagomonteiro0715/README.md

 - 📫 How to reach me **tca.monteiro@campus.fct.unl.pt**

-- 📄 Know about my experiences [12 August I have the link!!](12 August I have the link!!)

 - ⚡ Fun fact **I read too many books**

 <h3 align="left">Connect with me:</h3>